 All images (Moon, Saturn ,Mercury and Venus) taken by C. Barclay through 10” on low magnification

 Joining is simple.
-Just fill in this form and send it with your first year’s subscription to:
+Just fill in this form and send it with your first year’s subscription (Preferbaly via BACs direct Bank transfer using 'Friends of the Marlborough telescope', sort code: 200512, account 20917958) to:

 For more information ring 07792311371 or fax: C. Barclay on 01672 892349 or ideally e-mail firstname.lastname@example.org

-* In view of the vagaries of the English weather observations though scheduled may be subject to alteration.
+* In view of the vauaries of the English weather observations though scheduled may be subject to alteration.
 Cancellation or confirmation of arrangements will be sent by e-mail (if supplied) on the day.